xanderdunn/distributed_mlp/README.md

 # Distributed MLP

-The goal of this is to develop simplified distributed NN training using an MLP.
+The goal of this is to develop simplified distributed NN training using an MLP using only numpy for educational purposes.
 Currently the building blocks are present and they need to be put together.